Showing top 0 results 0 results found

-- Hundreds of popup windows asking for feedback during one session that make it difficult for you to actually look through the products.
+- Hundreds of popup windows asking for feedback during one session stopping you from actually looking through the products.

-- Popup windows in shopping apps that are difficult to close and make shopping impossible.
+- Popup windows in shopping apps that were difficult to close, making shopping experience impossible.

 Not good.
 You need to know when to ask for feedback.

 Not only to avoid the situations above but also to catch the customers in the right mood.

 Ask for reviews in moments that trigger positive emotions.